Modern Foreign Languages

 • High quality input from experts and educational resources complement the delivery of specialist learning admirably.
 Children understand how Spanish is used in the wider world including careers.

 Each lesson will include live marking (as per the Marking and Feedback Policy).
-Books will be marked fortnightly following the Marking and Feedback Policy.
 Homework is not formally set in MFL but children are encouraged to take part in enrichment opportunities such as listening to a foreign radio station or trying foreign foods.
 High quality teaching responds to the needs of children.
-Spiral learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.
+Spaced learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.
 An assessment grid is used to formally record an overview of progress of each child.

 Impact – What is the impact of our curriculum on the students?